HomeMy WebLinkAbout2023-07-18 Planning Board Minutes (Final)Town of Danby Planning Board

 (2) PRIVILEGE OF THE FLOOR

-Planner West clarified that there will be me before each specific project to speak, and that now is the
+Planner West clarified that there will be time before each specific project to speak, and that now is the

 Ted Crane commented that he was only able to see five people from the PB via Zoom.